risal-shefin/Web-to-App/README.md

 Android 4.1 <br>

 # Acknowledgement
 Android Webview is not appropriate for handling popups.
-So, I took help from this <a href="https://github.com/hwasiti/Android-popup-webview-handler">repository</a> & modify something to handle popups.
+So, I took help from this <a href="https://github.com/hwasiti/Android-popup-webview-handler">repository</a> & modify something to handle popups in webview.